si-machines/data_logger_bag/README.md

 This package contains utilities to write to bag files and then convert to hdf5 format.

-More details to come for installation and use
+For how to install and run please see the [wiki](https://github.com/si-machines/data_logger_bag/wiki)